top of page

 Company considerations

-Unlike salaries, dividends are paid after corporation tax has been deducted so they do not lower the company tax bill.
+Unlike salaries, dividends are paid from post tax profit, after corporation tax has been deducted, so they do not lower the company tax bill.
 Dividends can also only be declared and paid from company profit.

 Individual considerations